drheitor/drheitor.github.io/_pages/astronomy.md

 ---
 layout: page
-permalink: /congress/
+permalink: /teaching/
-title: congress
+title: astronomy
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
-nav_order: 5
+nav_order: 6
 ---

 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.